abugher/ansible-role-nethack/README.md

 # To Do

-- Collision handling.
+* Collision handling.
 Before every move operation, check whether there is a same-named file.
 Don't clobber it.
 Look up whether bones files can be safely renamed.
 Rename it and then rename it back later, if necessary.

-- Cascading failures.
+* Cascading failures.
 Might be necessary for above.

+* Document:
+  * What is "upload_pass" for?
+    * Why do I care what pass I'm on?
+    * Why is there more than one pass?
+  * Why is there a registry?
+    * Is it single session or long running?